utility-code/tinyDL/README.md

 - If you have a small screen/terminal window, reduce the length parameter
 ### Loss functions
 - MSE
+- CE
+- SVM margin
 ## Lazy list on what to add
 - (Just adding stuff here when I notice something.
 Not exhaustive and prone to huge changes)j
 - Why is using GPU giving horrible results
 - conv as part of training
 - batchnorm
-- Dropout
 - pooling
 - dilated conv
-- Avoid using hardcoded activation backward pass : aka autodiff somehow
 - More layers
-- Type : Tensor?
 - Object det augmentations

 ## Inspired by